ThevinduD/NextJS-Dashboard/README.md

 ## Technologies

-- **Frontend:** Built React and Tailwind CSS for responsive, modern UI components.
+- **Frontend:** Built with React and Tailwind CSS for responsive, modern UI components.
 Developed using TypeScript for industry-standard type safety.
 - **Backend:** Powered by Next.js, enabling full-stack capabilities and scalable backend logic.
 - **Database:** Integrated with Neon cloud database using PostgreSQL for reliable and high-performance data storage.
 - **Authentication & Security:** Secured with NextAuth.js and bcrypt for safe user authentication and password encryption.